AX1ao/ExplainIt/Results/Task3/Task3_1V_EvalRes.md

 ## 1. Correct Identifications often involved:

-- Discussing lone pair location (sp² vs sp³ vs conjugated)
+- Step-by-step breakdown of reactive centers (e.g. lone pair availability, hybridization)
-- Recognizing resonance or conjugation reducing nucleophilicity
+- Recognition of resonance suppression (e.g. in aniline, phenol)
-- Using electronegativity to compare O, N, and S atoms
+- Electronegative atom comparisons (e.g. O vs S, N vs O)
-- Comparing substituent effects on reactivity
+- Clear comparisons of sp² vs sp³ lone pair geometry

 ## 2. Partial Identifications were seen when:

-- The model chose correctly but didn’t explain why
+- The model made a correct guess but failed to explain why
-- It listed atom types or functional groups without mechanism
+- It described structural features (e.g. atom types) without interpretation
-- It hesitated or used hedging language (“might be more reactive”)
+- It hedged its language (“might be more reactive” or “likely”)

 ## 3. Incorrect Identifications still included:

-- Reversed logic (e.g., saying benzoic acid more nucleophilic than benzaldehyde)
+- Choosing less nucleophilic species due to resonance misunderstanding
-- Treating all heteroatoms as equally reactive
+- Assuming more atoms = more reactive (e.g. histamine logic in Baseline)
-- Ignoring delocalization or aromatic suppression
+- Using vague or irrelevant criteria (e.g. "simpler" or "bulkier")

 ---